Decrease your dependency on magnesium and aluminum with magnesium-free advanced materials

 DSM's Akulon® PA66 GF60 and PA66 CF60 in JEC Innovation Award winning lightweight FRP center tunnel for Porsche 718 Boxster/Cayman

 Tech Talk Advanced Materials Forum: Automotive lightweighting panel

 Global Manager of Messaging and Content Development

-Candace Roulo is Global Manager of Messaging and Content Development for DSM Engineering Materials.
+Candace Roulo is Global Manager of Messaging and Content Development for Envalior.
 Based in Troy, Michigan, she specializes in writing blogs and articles about advanced materials solutions.
-Prior to joining DSM, Candace served in editorial roles at SME and Penton Media.
+Prior to joining Envalior, Candace served in editorial roles at SME and Penton Media.
 Candace earned her bachelor’s degree in communication, specializing in public relations, at Michigan State University’s College of Communication Arts and Sciences.

 Leave your e-mail address below to start receiving the latest news about plastics, new products and events delivered to your inbox.